 In the past, some academic staff have requested that candidates should refrain from using lecture theatres, immediately prior to lectures, as a forum for their campaigning.
-Always seek permission before speaking in lecture theatres and then be brief.
+Always seek permission before speaking in lecture theatres and classes.
 If campaigning with a team, avoid repeating the same lecture twice.